-Tipping is common in many tourist spots in Cambodia; in larger restaurants (about 10% of the bill), in hotels (----- per bag for a porter) and also for drivers.
+Tipping is common in many tourist spots in Laos; in larger restaurants (about 10% of the bill), in hotels (----per bag for a porter) and also for drivers.
 For a driver who stays with you for a longer period of time, you can assume about ---- euro per person per day (depending on the number of travelers and the number of days).
-For a guide staying with you for several days we recommend an amount of --- euro per person per day (depending on the number of several days we recommend an amount of --- euro per person per day (depending on the number of participants).
-Further global guidelines: A tip for someone providing a one-time, small service: approx. ? ----; for someone you really want to reward for a special, one-time service (e.g. a day guide): ? ---- in total.
+For a guide staying with you for several days we recommend an amount of --- euro per person per day (depending on the number of participants).
+Further global guidelines: A tip for someone providing a one-time, small service: approx. ?N ----; for someone you really want to reward for a special, one-time service (e.g. a day guide): ?N ---in total.